 Flattening is the process of simulating transparency by altering page elements to produce the intended design.
-Flattening occurs only in the print stream - as items are fed to the print engine - so your QuarkXPress layouts are never actually modified.
+Flattening occurs only in the output stream - as items are fed to the print engine, or exported to PDF - so your QuarkXPress layouts are never actually modified.
 In QuarkXPress, flattening works as follows.